riceissa/issarice.com/wiki/software I use.md

 - urlwatch
 - Steven Black's [hosts](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/gambling-porn/hosts) file
 - Xournal, for signing some contracts (Xournal allows one to draw over the PDF and then export the result as PDF)
+- Sumatra PDF -- seems like a pretty great PDF/DJVU/ebook reader.
+I really like that it provides tabs, which most PDF readers don't.
+- Obsidian -- for editing this website.
+I use [this filter](https://github.com/riceissa/pandoc-wikilinks-filter) that I wrote which makes the same Markdown files that work on Obsidian also be compilable using Pandoc.
+Actually it looks like at some point (probably after I wrote my own filter) Pandoc implemented [alternative wikilink syntaxes](https://pandoc.org/MANUAL.html#extension-wikilinks_title_after_pipe) so I should probably just use that instead.
+- SuperMemo

 Web apps (I'm ignoring social media, passive content consumption services like YouTube, and video conferencing apps):